jdlib/JDBX/README.md

 # JDBX

-JDBX is a library which provides replacements for Java JDBC Statement and ResultSet classes to allow you to write compact and concise database code.
+JDBX is a library which provides replacements for Java JDBC Statement and ResultSet classes to allow you to write compact and concise Java database code.

 It shares this intent with libraries like Apache DBUtils, Spring JDBC template, JDBI, etc which all wrap plain JDBC to make database access easier.
 But unlike these libraries JDBX does not only simplify coding but still provides an API which retains 100% of the original JDBC functionality.